Anon-Planet/thgtoa/guide.md

 Finally, consider the security advice from Virtualbox themselves here <https://www.virtualbox.org/manual/ch13.html> <sup>[[Archive.org]][336]</sup>

-### Tor over VPN:
+### Tor over VPN method:

 **Skip this step if you do not intend to use Tor over VPN and only intend to use Tor or cannot.**

 If you intend to use Tor over VPN for any reason.
 You first must configure a VPN service on your host OS.

 Remember that in this case, we recommend having two VPN accounts.
-Both paid with cash/Monero (see [Appendix O: Getting an anonymous VPN/Proxy]).
+Both paid with cash/Monero (see [Appendix O: Getting an anonymous VPN/Proxy:]).
 One will be used in the Host OS for the first VPN connection.
 The other could be used in the VM to achieve VPN over Tor over VPN (User > VPN > Tor > VPN).

 If you intend to only use Tor over VPN, you only need one VPN account.

-See [Appendix R: Installing a VPN on your VM or Host OS][Appendix R: Installing a VPN on your VM or Host OS.] for instructions.
+See [Appendix R: Installing a VPN on your VM or Host OS:][Appendix R: Installing a VPN on your VM or Host OS:] for instructions.

 ### Whonix Virtual Machines: